 If the tear is severe, the person will also experience a limited range of motion.
 While minor strains heal within several weeks, it can take months to fully recover from more serious muscle tears.

-When to See a Doctor for a Pulled Muscle
+When to See a Doctor for a Muscle Strain

 While muscle strains can be painful, the level of pain should subside as days go by.
 If your pain remains constant, if you feel numbness at the time of injury, if you’re bleeding, or if you can’t place body weight on an injured lower extremity, it’s important to seek medical attention as soon as possible.